 In the monetary sphere, no single anchor for the world as a whole is likely to emerge in the foreseeable future.
 Given the prospective economic and political conditions, it seems unlikely that there will be a successor regime to Bretton Woods.
 In addition, the trend towards full external convertibility and the expansion of financial markets will further tighten the constraints on national monetary policies, regardless of the specific choice of anchoring mechanism.
 Taken together, these developments put a premium on the adoption of institutional safeguards aimed at supporting the pursuit of global price stability while at the same time minimising the risks of disruptive exchange rate movements.
+Increasing linkages between micro and macro-prudential tasks

-Price stability and central bank autonomy and accountability As confirmed by recent policies, the best safeguard is arguably a political mandate to pursue price stability allied with autonomy in the execution of the assignment and accountability for the achievement of the objective.
-Nevertheless, these arrangements are hardly sufficient.
+Mutually reinforcing policies in the monetary and financial spheres Price stability and central bank autonomy and accountability As confirmed by recent policies, the best safeguard is arguably a political mandate to pursue price stability allied with autonomy in the execution of the assignment and accountability for the achievement of the objective.
+Never-theless, these arrangements are hardly sufficient.
 Stability in the domestic and international value of national currencies calls for supporting policies in other areas, notably sustainable fiscal positions and greater flexibility in labour markets.
 History indicates that lasting control over inflation, no less than the preservation of central bank autonomy, requires a broad consensus of public opinion.
 That consensus can best be maintained by a realistic appraisal of the power and limitations of monetary policy, but ultimately rests on actual performance with respect to inflation, growth and employment.